Updated July 15, 2023

 - Another objective is to increase the capacity of risk exposure.

 How Does it Work?

-- Once the main insurance contract is entered into, the main insurer makes an agreement with another insurance company (called as reinsurer) to assume a part of the risk along with a proportionate premium.
-If the agreement is entered into, the agreement is called “reinsurance”.
+- Once the main insurer enters into the main insurance contract, it agrees with another insurance company (referred to as a reinsurer) to assume a portion of the risk, along with a proportionate premium.
+If the parties enter into the agreement, it is called “reinsurance.”

 - However, in case the event occurs, the main insurer will pay the entire claim amount & will get the proportionate amount reimbursed from the reinsurer.

 Example of Reinsurance

 ABC Inc has a hub of factories all over the country.
 It carries the risk of damage to the factories due to any act beyond their control.
 It wishes to take insurance from insurance company A. Company A assumes the risk & receives a premium of $ 5 crores.
 Company A considers the proposal to be riskier & hence already entered with Company B for 60% reinsurance.
 Now, Company A will pay Company B $ 3 crores for the reinsurance risk assumption in such a case.
 After a few years, if the risk triggers, Company A will first recover the 60% claim amount from Company B.